mauroservienti/milestone.github.io/_posts/lets-get-logical.md

 ## You might ask why am I using a different approach?

 For a convenient reason.
-My code is for demos and samples purposes.
+My code is for demos and sample purposes.
 Samples and demos are built to be auto-contained, easy to run, and scoped to one topic.
 They are mono-repo and based on a single Visual Studio solution.
-In such a scenario, I need to find a way to highlight service boundaries, and the easiest thing to do is build artificial physical ones.
+In this scenario, I need to find a way to highlight service boundaries, and the easiest thing to do is build artificial physical ones.
 The client application is hosted separately from the composition gateway that hosts handlers.
 And the gateway lives in a different process than backend services that access data.

 Reality is quite different, though.
 In a real-world distributed system, services codebases live in their repositories.
 They know little to nothing about each other.
 In many cases, one service can be multiple Visual Studio solutions, and developers may store code files in many source code repositories.